 Instructions

-- Preheat and Prepare Pan: Preheat your oven to 350°F (177°C) and spray a donut pan with non-stick spray to ensure easy removal of the donuts after baking.
+- Prepare the oven and pan: Preheat your oven to 350°F (177°C).
+Lightly spray a donut pan with non-stick spray to prevent sticking, and set aside for later use.

-- Mix Dry Ingredients: In a medium bowl, whisk together the all-purpose flour, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg until well combined.
-Set this mixture aside.
+- Mix dry ingredients: In a medium bowl, whisk together the all-purpose flour, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg until well combined.
+This ensures even distribution of leavening and spices.

-- Combine Wet and Dry Ingredients: Pour the wet ingredients into the dry ingredients and gently mix until just combined.
-Be careful not to overmix, as the batter should remain thick and slightly lumpy.
+- Combine wet and dry: Pour the wet ingredients into the dry ingredients and gently mix until just combined.
+The batter will be thick; avoid overmixing to keep the donuts tender.

-- Fill Donut Pan: Transfer the batter into a large zip-top bag and cut a small corner off.
-Pipe the batter into each donut cavity, filling them about two-thirds to three-quarters full to allow space for rising.
+- Fill the donut pan: Spoon the batter into a large zipper-top bag, cut a corner, and pipe the batter into each donut cavity.
+Fill each about two-thirds to three-quarters full to allow room for rising.

-- Prepare Cinnamon Sugar Topping: In a medium bowl, combine the granulated sugar and ground cinnamon thoroughly.
+- Prepare the topping: In a medium bowl, mix together the granulated sugar and ground cinnamon thoroughly.

-- Coat Donuts: Dip each cooled donut first into the melted butter, then immediately into the cinnamon sugar mixture, coating all sides evenly.
+- Coat the donuts: Dip each cooled donut first into the melted butter, then immediately into the cinnamon sugar mixture, coating all sides evenly.

-- Serve and Store: Serve the donuts immediately for the best taste and texture.
-Store any leftovers tightly covered at room temperature for up to two days to maintain freshness.
+- Serve: Enjoy your baked cinnamon sugar donuts fresh for the best taste.
+Store leftovers in a tightly covered container at room temperature for up to 2 days.

 Notes

-- Ensure the egg is at room temperature for better mixing and texture.
+- Use room temperature egg and ingredients for better batter mixing and texture.

-- These donuts are best enjoyed fresh but can be stored for up to two days covered at room temperature.
+- These donuts are best eaten the same day but can be stored covered at room temperature for 2 days.

 Nutrition